edgargdev/Dotfile/README.md

 ### Todo

 - ~~Add keymap for gitsigns blame~~
+- fix telescope for `lsp_references` to show file name first then path
+    - right now go to references is hard to read the file since in current project file paths are LONG
 - add dap and configure it for javascript
 - get copilot chat keymap working
+- debugger for react and node
+- lsp reference telescope fix it so it's now showing the entire file path